candiesdoodle/ios-call-sms-android-xml/README.md

 ## Contributing

-Feel free to report issues or suggest improvements via GitHub Issues or Pull Requests.
+Feel free to fork and reuse.